vitalypuzanov/vitalypuzanov/README.md

 - 🎉 I love to play football and volleyball
 - 🥅 I am constantly learning new things
 - 🤹🏽  I like different activities
-- 👩‍🎓 Now I am studying inItechAr
+- 👩‍🎓 Now I am studying in ItechArt

 ### Connect with me: